TMJ / TMD Overview

 NORMAL JAW JOINT

-When the lower jaw opens and closes, the disc stays between the condyle and the glenoid fossa of the temporal bone at all times.
-When this happens, this is a normal healthy TMJ and the patient can open wide without any discomfort and without any noise.
-With a normal opening, the patient should be able to get three fingers between the upper and lower front teeth when the mouth is open as wide as possible.
-In cases where the TM joint is functioning normally with the disc in the proper position, the muscles of the head, neck and shoulders function relatively pain-free.
+When the joint is healthy, the disc stays between the condyle and the glenoid fossa of the temporal bone at all times when the lower jaw opens and closes, allowing the patient to open wide without any discomfort or noise.
+(With a normal opening, the patient should be able to get three fingers between the upper and lower front teeth when the mouth is open as wide as possible.)
+A correctly functioning TMJ also keeps the muscles of the head, neck and shoulders function relatively pain-free.

 What is TMD?
 (TMJ Overview)